 Our fixed-dollar approach to plan pricing is designed to be low-cost and transparent and to provide better overall value.
 Our investment and recordkeeping pricing can help you win and retain plans on the basis of our low all-in plan cost.

-We also offer a variety of compensation options for fee-based advisors, commission-based advisors and TPAs.
-Recapture accounts for advisor and TPA compensation are available for share classes R-2, R-2E, R-3 and R-4.
+We also offer a variety of compensation options for fee-based and commission-based financial professionals and TPAs.
+Recapture accounts for financial professional and TPA compensation are available for share classes R-2, R-2E, R-3 and R-4.

 Step 1: Determine the annual recordkeeping fees based on the number of plan participants.